The Five Stans - Tashkent Departure

 Most of our trips have a Tip Kitty because many cultures have interesting and diverse rules when it comes to tips.
 We’ve found it to be the easiest way to combat over-tipping, under-tipping or having the tip fall into the wrong hands.

-The Kitty will be managed by your regional guide and distributed along the way at restaurants for included meals, hotel staff, drivers and all guides.
+The Kitty will be managed by your regional guide and distributed along the way at restaurants for included meals, hotel staff, drivers and local guides.

 Standard weight 20 kg, hand-carry bag 7kg.